ashvardanian/stringzilla-benchmarks-rs/README.md

 Jokes aside, many __great__ libraries for string processing exist.
 _Mostly, of course, written in C and C++, but some in Rust as well._ 😅

-Where Rust decimates C and C++, however, is dependency management, making it perfect for comparing different systems-level projects to each other!
+Where Rust decimates C and C++, however, is the __simplicity__ of dependency management, making it great for benchmarking low-level software!
 So, to accelerate the development of the [`stringzilla`](https://github.com/ashvardanian/StringZilla) C library, I've created this repository to compare it against:

 - [`memchr`](https://github.com/BurntSushi/memchr) for substring search.